 - parenting skills

-- any concerns or questions you may have.
+- any questions and concerns you may have.

 Future visits are arranged according to the needs of both you and your baby.